wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-messaging-extensions/includes/3-exercise-action-commands.md

 ```

 > [!TIP]
 > Locate the following lines in the **server.ts** file.
 These lines load all the components and registers them with the web server's REST API routing.
+Because you added the planet bot as an export to the **TeamsAppsComponents.ts** file, it will be added to the web server's API routing by the following code.
 >
 > ```typescript
 > import * as allComponents from "./TeamsAppsComponents";